JayChauhan3/lifepilot/capstone.md

 -   **Planning Fallacy**: Humans are terrible at estimating time and breaking down complex goals.
 A goal like "Learn DSA" often sits undefined on a list for months.
 -   **Context Amnesia**: Traditional chatbots don't remember your life.
 You have to re-explain your schedule, preferences, and past progress every time.

-We built LifePilot to solve the **Execution Gap**—the void between setting a goal and taking the first step.
-We believe productivity software should be *active*, not passive.
+I built LifePilot to solve the **Execution Gap**—the void between setting a goal and taking the first step.
+I believe productivity software should be *active*, not passive.
 It should be a partner that plans *with* you.

 ### Why agents?